-As at 31 December 2023, the Group had 5,227 employees (31 December 2022: 6,059 employees), among which, 4,319, 8, 18, 11 and 871 employees were based in China, Hong Kong, the US, Germany and Mexico, respectively.
-The remuneration of employees and staff costs for FY2023 were approximately RMB711.1 million (FY2022: RMB740.8 million).
+As at 31 December 2024, the Group had 5,212 employees (31 December 2023: 5,227 employees), among which, 4,383, 8, 21, 11 and 789 employees were based in China, Hong Kong, the U.S., Germany and Mexico, respectively.
+The remuneration of employees and staff costs for FY2024 were approximately RMB724.9 million (FY2023: RMB711.1 million).

 The salaries of the Group's employees largely depend on their type and level of work as well as their length of service with the Group.
 They receive social welfare benefits and other benefits, including social insurance.
-As required by the relevant laws and regulations regarding social insurance, relevant subsidiary of the Company participates in the social insurance schemes operated by the relevant local government authorities, which include retirement pension, medical insurance, unemployment insurance, industrial injuries insurance and maternity insurance in the countries where the subsidiary operates.
+As required by the relevant laws and regulations regarding social insurance, the relevant subsidiary of the Company participates in the social insurance schemes operated by the relevant local government authorities, which include retirement pension, medical insurance, unemployment insurance, industrial injuries insurance and maternity insurance in the countries where the subsidiary operates.